Two white students working on an assignment in a post-secondary library

 There are many options for financing your education or training.
 These can include:

-• Your savings, or earnings from part-time or full-time jobs
+• Your savings, or income from part-time or full-time jobs earned either before beginning and during your studies.

-• Loans from government, lending institutions or student lines of credit
+• Bank loans or student lines of credit.

 It Pays to Stay